ajkhoury/ReClassEx/README.md

 - Added more themes
 - Colorful tabs with sexy border
 - Added RTTI info for pointers
-- UPDATE: Cleaned up RTTI and made the RTTI string editable
+- Cleaned up RTTI and made the RTTI string editable
+- Made addresses edittable for copy & pasting